Wirecloud/wirecloud/docs/development/platform/themes.md

     and [[pypi]](the official repository for distributing software for the Python programming language) for distributing your theme.

     Once installed the theme package into the system, virtual env, ... used by the WireCloud instance, you will be able to use it through the `THEME_ACTIVE` setting as usual.

     > Take into account that in this case you should provide a good module name
-    > for yout theme to avoid any clash with other python modules.
+    > for your theme to avoid any clash with other python modules.

 [setuptools]: http://pythonhosted.org/setuptools/
 [pypi]: https://pypi.python.org/pypi